the-full-stack/website/docs/course/2022/lecture-5-deployment/index.md

 4.  **Deploy pipelines of models**: Finally, you may want to have entire pipeline flows that ensure the delivery of a model.

-Building these capabilities in a reasonably challenging infrastructure problem that is beyond the scope of this course.
+Building these capabilities is a reasonably challenging infrastructure problem that is beyond the scope of this course.
 In short, managed services are a good option for this that we'll now discuss!